 There are six campgrounds to choose from, and each is just as picturesque as the next.
 And while rustic camping can be fun (so I’ve been told!), here campers have the luxury of showers and bathrooms.
 Head out for a stroll, and as you take in the soft breeze of the Ottawa River you’ll spot a variety of feathered friends, from ducks to heron and ospreys.

-Following record floods in 2017 which damaged a good portion of the park’s trails, this summer they’ll be reopening their flagship trail, La Zizanie-des-Marais , a little gem in the hollow of a marsh rich with life.
+Their flagship trail, La Zizanie-des-Marais , is a little gem in the hollow of a marsh rich with life.

 Rent a canoe and go gliding amongst the park’s irises, turtles and dragonflies.
 The deep-cut bays are perfect for this quaint adventure, and if you’re camping with little ones, they’ll feel like early explorers discovering the inland waterways of the New World.
 Other activities include fishing, stand up paddle boarding and biking.